rahulgupta37079-oss/Document_editor/README.md

 5. Click "Download PDF" to export as PDF or "Print" to print directly

 ### Tips
+- **Use AI for faster document creation**: The AI can understand natural language descriptions
+- **AI works in demo mode**: No API keys needed, uses smart pattern matching
 - All dates can be selected using the date picker
 - The preview updates when you click "Generate Preview"
 - PDF downloads are automatically named with the candidate/recipient name
 - Certificates are generated in landscape orientation for better presentation
 - Offer letters are in portrait orientation following standard document format
+- AI-generated content can be edited before generating the final document

 ## Deployment
 - **Platform**: Cloudflare Pages (ready for deployment)